Jesus-Guijarro/sensor-data-pipeline/README.md

     --role Admin \
     --email jfgs@example.com
 ```
-Start the Airflow web server and scheduler:
+Start the Airflow web server and scheduler to test if everything is working:
 ```sh
 airflow webserver --port 8080
 ```